Danklouis/patient-automation-system/README.md

+This project demonstrates automation of real-world healthcare workflows using Python.

 # 🏥 Patient Automation System

 A Python-based automation tool that processes patient data and generates structured Excel reports with modality-based categorization.